Workshops and Mentors

 • Virtual Reality Storytelling

 In this workshop, dedicated experts will help the Participants fine-tune the elements of the projects they have been working on since Workshop 1.
 Materials covered are the treatment, trailer/sizzle, budget and finance plan.
-In addition, the Participants will be given initial training in how to pitch.
+They will learn techniques on how to produce a trailer or sizzle to maximize their chances to unlock funding.
+They will also be guided on how to create a budget for international production and learn about regional and international funding sources to help inform your finance plan.
 By the end of the workshop, they will be well along the way to being ready to launch their ideas on the international market.

 Workshop 3: Pitching